flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 #### Allowing Future Changes (allowFutureChange)

+By default, `watchFuture` behaves differently depending on how you provide the future:

+- **With `select` function:** Calls the selector once to prevent creating multiple futures on every rebuild
+- **With `target` parameter:** Throws an error if the future instance changes between rebuilds

-By default, `watchFuture` expects the future factory function to be called once and return the same future instance.
-If you expect your future to change between rebuilds (like retry operations), set `allowFutureChange: true`:
+Set `allowFutureChange: true` if you expect the future to legitimately change between rebuilds (like retry operations):

 <<< @/../code_samples/lib/watch_it/watch_future_allow_change.dart#example

-**What happens:**
+**What happens with `allowFutureChange: true`:**
 - `watchFuture` detects when the future instance changes
 - Starts watching the new future
 - Widget rebuilds when the new future completes